-- Getting paid in crypto - like a salary
+- Getting paid in crypto - like a salary.

-- Staking rewards - like dividends
+- Staking rewards - like dividends.

-- Mining tokens - like income
+- Mining tokens - like income.

-- Airdrops - like bonuses
+- Airdrops - like bonuses.

-- DeFi interest - like bank account interest
+- DeFi interest - like bank account interest.

-- Referral bonus - like commission
+- Referral bonus - like commission.

-Buying is tax free
+Buying crypto is tax free

-In each of these cases, while crypto might be tax-free on the way in, your client's will very likely pay capital gains tax on the way out.
+In each of these cases, while crypto might be tax free on the way in, your clients will very likely pay Capital Gains Tax on the way out.

-Clients could pay both income and capital gains tax
+Clients could pay both Income and Capital Gains Tax

-Calculating crypto taxes with ACB - Average Cost Basis method
+Average Cost Basis method

 The Average Cost Basis (ACB) is the simplest of all accounting methods.
 The Average Cost Basis is calculated as the total amount paid to purchase the cryptocurrency divided by the total number of cryptocurrency held.

-Calculating crypto taxes with FIFO - First in First Out method
+First In, First Out method

 Crypto cost basis is calculated on the assumption that the first crypto sold is the last crypto bought.
 Results in lower taxable profits, better suited to crypto businesses.